-John Weeks Biography
+John Weeks: Biography highlights

 A provocative and entertaining speaker, Weeks helps leaders understand how they can manage themselves to lead others more effectively and to have a positive and intentional impact on the culture in their part of their organization.